Transportation Noise | BS 8233

 Pre-occupation internal ambient noise level testing

-At SSC we will assist in agreeing a testing schedule and method with the relevant authority prior to attempting; unless otherwise provided in writing.
+At SSC we will assist in agreeing a testing schedule and method with the relevant authority prior to starting.
+Unless otherwise provided in writing.

-The guidance to assess road traffic impacts normally follows The Calculation of Road Traffic Noise (CRTN) issued by the Department of Transport in 1988.
-There are various aspects to consider in reviewing development impacts which ultimately revolve around the difference in traffic flow caused by new development.
+Road traffic noise impacts are normally considered for developments of a larger scale.
+Amongst other guidance, we use the Calculation of Road Traffic Noise (CRTN, 1998).
+There are various aspects to consider in reviewing road traffic noise impacts.
+One of these, is the difference in traffic flow caused by the new development.

-We can provide noise modelling services for existing and proposed transportation schemes in accordance with industry standard methods.
+We can provide noise modelling services for proposed developments.
+These models are formed in accordance with industry standard methods.